muhammadmuhlas/teleport/readme.md

 ### teleport

-> a simple tool based on go to migrate git repository
-> currently teleport only support migration from gitlab to bitbucket
+> a simple tool based on go to migrate git repository, currently teleport only support migration from gitlab to bitbucket